 Like LASIK, PRK vision correction is intended to correct your vision and reduce your dependency on glasses or contact lenses.
 PRK has been performed longer than LASIK.
 PRK gained FDA approval in the United States for correction of nearsightedness in 1995 and for farsightedness in 1998.

-In this procedure, Dr. Robin uses an instrument to brush away epithelial cells, instead of creating the epithelial flap used in LASIK.
+In this procedure, Dr. Frantz uses an instrument to brush away epithelial cells, instead of creating the epithelial flap used in LASIK.
 After surgery, the surface will heal on its own.
 He then uses an excimer laser to reshape the underlying corneal tissue.
 Anesthetic drops are used to reduce pain.
-Antibiotic and anti-inflammatory drops are applied to the eye and the eye is covered with a bandage contact lens, which is removed 3 – 5 days later after the epithelium had had a chance to grow back.
+Antibiotic and anti-inflammatory drops are applied to the eye and the eye is covered with a bandage contact lens, which is removed 3 – 5 days later after the epithelium has had a chance to grow back.